SciBorgs/SciGuides/Contributing.md

 So, if you find yourself writing something too long (which you should avoid regardless), space it out a bit!
 Especially for instructions.

-### Style

-Use [GitHub-style markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to your advantage!

-All robot code should be formatted in single / triple code blocks with **proper indentation**.
-It should also be run through spotless, our code formatter.

-[comment]: # (The above might just be ridiculous)

-For GitHub & editor compability purposes, all comments should be formatted like so:
-`[comment]: # (YOUR-COMMENT-HERE)`

-## TL;DR ("too long; didn't read):
+## TL;DR (too long; didn't read):

 - Create a branch and pull request of your own to add features.
+Your changes will be merged after looping through the review process.
-  - Consult with leadership before
+  - Consult with leadership before making any changes; you wouldn't want to make unnecessary additions!
 - Instead of wordily explaining concepts on your own, reference external docs and sources for **in-depth information**.
   - A good balance we follow is to introduce a concept / process with a few sentences before linking to more in-depth documentation.
 - Keep your documents readable - no text walls (they hurt the eyes!)